madelynsilveira/SatelliteClassificationCNNs/README.md

 ## Slides
 https://www.canva.com/design/DAGk2qjdW8g/QJlwNq4BOkBM8FXBKhFAJA/edit?utm_content=DAGk2qjdW8g&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton

-## Functional Map of the World (fMoW) RGB Dataset
+## Satellite Image Dataset
-The data in this bucket represents the JPEG-compressed RGB version of the dataset that was created for the fMoW Challenge.
+We used the Functional Map of the World (fMoW) RGB Dataset.
+This data is the JPEG-compressed RGB version of the dataset that was created for the fMoW Challenge.
 For more information about the files and folders included here, please see our [GitHub dataset page](https://github.com/fmow/dataset).